Yom-Tov Lipmann-Muhlhausen: Translations and refutations

 Sefer HaNitzachon was long inaccessible to Christian Hebraists, and a copy was only obtained in 1644 by a deceitful ruse, involving outright theft, by the professor of Hebrew at the University of Altdorf, Theodoricus Hackspan, who learning that a rabbi in Schnaittach possessed a copy, obtained an interview with him for a debate, and when the rabbi took down his copy to consult, had it snatched from his hands, to be then copied and printed.
 It is this copy which forms the editio princeps.
 Johann Christoph Wagenseil published, at the end of his Sota (Altdorf-Nuremberg, 1674), corrections of Hackspan's edition under the title of Correctiones Lipmannianæ.

 Later, Sefer HaNitzachon was reprinted, with the addition of Ḳimḥi's Vikkuach, in Amsterdam (1709 and 1711) and Königsberg (1847).
 Sebald Schnell published the Hebrew text with a Latin translation and refutation of the paragraph (§8) denying the miraculous birth of Jesus (Altdorf, 1645), and at various dates he published Latin translations of the paragraphs directed against Christianity.
 A Latin translation of the whole work, with the exception of the passages taken from the Pentateuch, was made by Johann Heinrich Blendinger (Altdorf, 1645).
 As will be readily understood, the work gave rise to many polemics and called forth replies from Christians.
 The first was Stephan Bodecker, Bishop of Brandenburg, a younger contemporary of Lipmann, who wrote a refutation of Sefer HaNitzachon.
 The following other refutations are published: Wilhelm Schickard, Triumphator Vapulans sive Refutatio, etc. (Tübingen, 1629); Stephen Gerlow, Disputatio Contra Lipmanni Nizzachon (Königsberg, 1647); Christian Schotan, Anti-Lipmanniana (Franeker, 1659), giving also the Hebrew text of Sefer HaNitzachon.
-Informally, Anti-Lipmanniana came to be used also as an overall term for the entire corpus of Christian writings debating with and seeking to refute Lipman's arguments.
+Informally, Anti-Lipmanniana came to be used also as an overall term for the entire corpus of Christian writings debating with and seeking to refute Lipmann's arguments.